Camper Champ helps you compare prices from multiple RV rental companies in Scotland and across the UK.

 The weather can be very unpredictable across Scotland and the Outer Hebrides, changing at the last minute.
 So it's essential to keep up to date with the weather forecast, and if traveling during late fall or winter, be on the lookout for any storm warnings.
 It's crucial to park in safe places, away from cliff edges and trees, if weather conditions become challenging.

 Scotland is a popular destination for stargazers as it has some of Europe's largest expanses of dark skies.
-The Galloway Forest has such low levels of light pollution that, if you're lucky, the Milky Way, Northern Lights, and various star constellations can be seen on a clear night.
+Galloway Forest Park has such low levels of light pollution that, if you’re lucky, the Milky Way, Northern Lights, and various star constellations can be seen on a clear night.

 Campervanning is a popular activity throughout Scotland, so it's no surprise there are so many campervan-friendly sites all around the country.
 The average price for a campsite in Scotland is between £15 and £30.
 Site prices vary depending on the season, pitch size, and whether or not you have an electrical hook-up.